 - Establish technical authority

 - Consider the stage of the product journey developers are on

 1. Create a content strategy that works

 - Have a defined goal – goals allow you to map the road ahead as you know exactly what you’re looking to achieve.
 After all, there are many different ways to create a content strategy, since you may be looking to drive more traffic to your website, get more sales, or boost your brand awareness, for example.
-Set S.M.A.R.T. (specific, measurable, attainable, relevant, and time-bound) goals to keep you on track.
+Set S.M.A.R.T. (specific, measurable, attainable, relevant, and time-bound) goals to keep you on track and measure your metrics.